 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-A sales quota is not the same thing as a sales goal.
 Although closely related, sales goals and sales quotas serve different functions in your business.
-Sales goals relate to your overall company objectives, while the sales quota is a series of actions that help you reach your sales goals.
+Goals relate to your overall company objectives, while quotas are a series of small victories that help you reach your goals.
 Many sales organizations set their quotas arbitrarily, leading to lethargic sales teams, high turnover rates, and stifled sales performance.
-However, this guide will help avoid that mistake and ensure you don’t have to deal with a lethargic sales team, high turnover rates, and low sales performance across your business.
+However, this guide will help you avoid that mistake and walk you through the process of setting a sales quota the right way.

 Why Setting Accurate Sales Quotas is Worth It